cosmos/sdk-tutorials/academy/ibc/hermesrelayer.md

 <HighlightBox type="docs">

-Installation instructions can be found [here](https://hermes.informal.systems/installation.html).
+Installation instructions can be found [in the Hermes documentation from Informal Systems](https://hermes.informal.systems/installation.html).
 Check the CLI commands with `hermes -h`.
 Alternatively, check out the [commands reference](https://hermes.informal.systems/commands/index.html) on the Hermes website.

 </HighlightBox>